Back to blog

-PHP vs. Node.js: A Basic Overview
+PHP vs Node.js: A Basic Overview

 The World before JavaScript

 A few decades ago, websites were created with the use of HTML and CSS.
 Even though JavaScript existed, it was not popular among programmers.
 In fact, JavaScript was introduced to bring web pages to life by creating animations and adding various interactive elements.
-Then, few developers used it because the language was controversial: from browser to browser, the same language constructs worked differently or did not work at all.
+Then, a few full-stack developers used it because the language was controversial: from browser to browser, the same language constructs worked differently or did not work at all.
 Moreover, Flash was considered a more convenient technology for creating animations.
-It is clear that the old programming methodology significantly differs from the modern approaches most of us are used to working with.
+Clearly, that the old programming methodology significantly differs from the modern approaches most of us are used to working with.
 No JavaScript, just HTML, CSS, and PHP.
 Sounds boring, right?

 Yet, everything has dramatically changed thanks to Google and Ryan Dahl.
 First, Google killed Flash.
 Yes, they did it only in 2021, but the process was already started in 2017, and all web developers understood that it was time to switch to JavaScript.
 Second, Google played a crucial role in introducing the Chromium browser, based on which, later, more than 70% of all modern browsers will work.
 Think at least of Yandex Browser, Google Chrome, Edge, or Opera.
-Since all browsers run on a single-core, problems with the JavaScript language began to disappear while more and more features were added.
+Since all browsers run on a single core, problems with the JavaScript language began to disappear while more and more features were added.
 Finally, Node.js was born — Ryan Dahl created Node.js based on Google's V8 JavaScript engine.

 Node.js in Simple Terms